npm27/lrd/README.md

 The following steps will install the development version of `lrd`.
 CRAN release coming soon!

   1. Install devtools if you do not have it.
-This package lets install packages hosted on GitHub. `install.packages(devtools)`
+This package lets install packages hosted on GitHub. `install.packages("devtools")`

   2. With devtools installed, you can then install domo by executing the following: `devtools::install_github("npm27/lrd")`